alexdlaird/air-quality-bot/README.md

 ## Local Development

-To test changes locally before deploying them to Lambda, a simple [Flask](http://flask.pocoo.org/) server is included in `devserver.py`.
-After ensuring proper `dev` values are in `.env.dev`, execute:
+To test the bot locally, simple [Flask](http://flask.pocoo.org/) server is included in `devserver.py`.
+Ensure proper `dev` values are in `.env.dev`, then execute:

 ```sh
 make run-devserver
 ```

-This will start a server with the appropriate routes and in-memory datastores, and it will also start a [ngrok](https://ngrok.com/) tunnel using [pyngrok](https://github.com/alexdlaird/pyngrok) so webhooks from Twilio can be tested locally.
+This will start a server with the appropriate routes and in-memory datastores, and it will also start a [ngrok](https://ngrok.com/) tunnel using [pyngrok](https://github.com/alexdlaird/pyngrok) so the bot can be fully tested end-to-end.

 ## Travis Build